RadMap/documentation/source/user_guide.rst

     * 137 is selected.

-Now the isotope 137Cs is chosen as source for the box.
+Now the isotope :sup:`137`\ Cs is chosen as source for the box.
 What remains is to set the activity of the source.

 .. admonition:: *Interact*